Click on "+" after each question to view the answer:

 Yes, at the discretion of the residency program director.

 Most coverages occur over the weekend and range from 48 to 60 hours on an on-call basis.
 Monday–Friday clinic coverage is also requested.

 Yes, residents are required to report all locum tenens/moonlighting activities in duty hour reports.
-We help with scheduling to comply with ACGME duty hour rules and require off-site lodging to be provided.
+Rural Health Education and Services helps with scheduling to comply with ACGME duty hour rules and requires off-site lodging to be provided.

 Yes.
-Documentation required that shows limits of 1 million/3 million are met as required by KLT.
+Documentation is required that shows limits of 1 million/3 million are met as required by KLT.
 Reimbursement up to $1400/year, prorated based on expiration.

 Any one scheduled coverage, no matter the length of coverage, is determined a service coverage assignment.